th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 Builds and returns parentless trees by detached events as EventsTreeCollection.

-Detached events will be removed from the tree.
+Detached events will be removed from the collection.